-Bake someone happy this month.
+Bake someone happy today.
 Include cookies.
 And make it easy on yourself with these eight simple steps to better cookie baking.

 8 Steps for Better Cookie Baking

 Oh, it’s such a pain to make cookies with hard butter.
-And, yes, I do think butter is in order.
-I have some cookies that I use coconut oil or sunflower oil for, but most everything gets real butter, bought in bulk for about $2.50/pound at Costco or on sale at the grocery store.
+And, yes, butter is in order.
+It makes everything better.
+For best pricing, buy it in bulk for about $2.50/pound at Costco or on sale at the grocery store.

 You can freeze butter, so don’t hesitate to stock up when you see a great sale.
-(And yes, west of the Rockies, butter comes in short, stumpy sticks.)
+(And yes, west of the Rockies, butter comes in short, stumpy sticks like those pictured.)

 Leave a package on the counter the night before you want to bake.
 If it’s salted, it will stay good at room temperature.
-I know, lots of baking recipes call for unsalted butter, but I don’t think it’s necessary.
-I use salted all the time.
+Lots of baking recipes call for unsalted butter, but you can fudge on this point.
+Just adjust the salt in your recipe if need be.

-I don’t preheat for casseroles and savory dishes, but for baked goods, yes, I preheat.
+You don’t really need to preheat for casseroles and savory dishes, but for baked goods, yes, preheat.
 It matters when you’ve got chemical reactions going on between leavenings and liquids, so don’t cheat on this one.

 Get an oven thermometer to make sure your oven is calibrated properly.
 Some ovens run too hot or too cold, so you’ll need to adjust for this.

-If I know I’m going to do a lot of baking, particularly at the holidays, I stockpile from the baking aisle, making sure we have enough flour, sugar, and leavenings to make many batches.
+If you know you’re going to do a lot of baking, particularly at the holidays, build a stockpile from the baking aisle, making sure you have enough flour, sugar, and leavenings to make many batches.

 These items are typically on sale this time of year, so feel free to buy a lot if you’ve got the room and know you’ll use it.
-Be sure to check expiration dates.
+Check “best-by dates” to ensure best texture and flavor.

-I line my baking sheets with silpat mats or parchment paper, depending on my mood.
-I reuse a sheet of parchment 2-3 times and then chuck it.
-The silpat mats are washed and reused indefinitely.
+For easy clean up, line your baking sheets with silpat mats or parchment paper.
+You can reuse a sheet of parchment 2-3 times and then chuck it.
+The silpat mats can be washed and reused indefinitely.
 Both serve as an excellent measure to combat burnt and stuck-on-the-cookie sheet cookies.

 They also make it easy for you to quickly transfer each batch to the baking sheet and to the cooling rack.
 Just lift the paper or mat and transfer the whole unit.
 While one batch is baking, you can get the next batch ready on a mat or piece of parchment.

-I rarely have to wash baking sheets these days when I line them.
+You won’t have to wash baking sheets when you line them!

 Sometimes, the chocolate, M&Ms, or nuts hide under a layer of dough.
 That’s not a bad thing, but the finished product is much more appealing with a hunk of chocolate showing in all its melting goodness.
 Add one or two bits to the cookie balls prior to baking.

-(If you don’t already have a quick-release cookie scoop, I highly recommend them.
-They make cookie baking so easy for both adults and kids.)
+(If you don’t already have a quick-release cookie scoop, get some.
+They make cookie baking so easy for both adults and kids!)

 Even if you’re making bar cookies, be sure to line the 9×13 baking dish with parchment.
 Cookie removal and clean up will be a breeze!

 Binder clips will hold the paper in place until you get your dough or batter in the pan.
-Then remove them.
-I’ve baked them before by accident.
-No one died, but I’m not sure they are food and heat safe, so I’d remove them.
+Then remove them prior to baking.

 It doesn’t matter if you’re making brownies, magic bars, or these yummy Caramel Pepita Bars.
 The edges sometimes get ugly.
 Trim those off so you can cut prettier, sharp-edged bars.